krisztin/cuddly-wixen/_posts/2019-01-02-strava-tap.md

 layout: post
 featured: true
 img: https://res.cloudinary.com/du2vvjrb5/image/upload/v1574253223/krisztin/thumb-stravarec_hmuyff.png
-title: 'Strava tap dance'
+title: "Strava tap dance"
 date: 2017-08-01 11:15:06 +0100
 tags: [Strava, rant, app, a11y]
-excerpt: '4 screens, 3 taps and more than 10 seconds from opening the app to the start of recording.
+excerpt: "4 screens, 3 taps and more than 10 seconds from opening the app to the start of recording.
 Is that bad?
-Yes, yes it is.'
+Yes, yes it is."
 ---

 Let me paint you a picture here, a context of use if you will: I’m sitting on my bike, ready for an epic ride.
-But wait, _a ride does not happen if it’s not on Strava_.
-It’s kind of a tree falling in the woods thing amongst us cyclists.
+But wait, _a ride does not happen if it’s not on Strava!_ It’s kind of a tree falling in the woods thing amongst us cyclists.
 So I whip my phone out, all ready to roll I start what I not so affectionately call:

 ## “The Strava tap dance”